Front-Grodno/Front-Grodno-JS-course-2021/modules/html/README.md

         c.
 HTML tables.
     3. Media
         a.
 Images in HTML.
         b.
-What new added since HTML5.
+What new added since HTML5?
     4. Structure of HTML document
         a.
 Links in HTML.
         b.
 Meta-tag HTML.
         c.
 Block and inline elements.
     5. Semantic layout
         a.
-What is it.
+What is it?
         b.
 Describe few semantic elements.
     6. Forms in HTML
         a.
-How we can use forms.
+How we can use forms?
         b.
 Elements of form.
         c.
 Submit form.